spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/thinking-in-events.md

 }
 ```

-Now a mail gets sent when an account is broken.
+A mail will get sent when an account is broken.
 The problem with this approach is that mails will also get sent for accounts that were already broke before.
 If you want to only sent mail when an account went from a positive balance to a negative balance we need to do some more work.

 You might be tempted to add some kind of flag here that determines if the mail was already sent.

 But you should never let reactors write to models (or whatever storage mechanism you use) you've built up using projectors.
-If you were to do that, all changes would be lost when replaying events because replay events won't get passed to reactors.
-Reactors are meant for side effects, not for building up state.
+If you were to do that, all changes would get lost when replaying events: events won't get passed to reactors when replaying them.
+Keep in mind that reactors are meant for side effects, not for building up state.

-If you are tempted to modified state in a reactor, just fire off a new event and let a projector modified the state.
+If you are tempted to modify state in a reactor, just fire off a new event and let a projector modify the state.
 Let's modify the `BrokeReactor` to do just that.
 If you're following along don't forget to create migration that adds the `broke_mail_sent` field to the `accounts` table.

 ```php
 // ...